Rating:

-Evolution Diet Dry Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.
+Evolution Diet Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

-The Evolution Diet product line includes two dry vegan dog food, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Evolution Diet product line includes a recipe claimed to meet AAFCO nutrient guidelines for all life stages.

 Evolution Diet Gourmet Pasta Veggie Burger